The Norwegian Pension System – What You Need to Know

 What Is Your Responsibility?

 Although the pension system automatically records your income and calculates your pension earnings, it is important that you stay updated.
-You can log in to Norsk pensjon or NAV’s pension calculator at any time, to see how much you have earned in pension so far and estimate what you can expect to receive in the future.
+You may log in to Norsk pensjon or NAV’s pension calculator at any time, to see how much you have earned in pension so far and estimate what you can expect to receive in the future.
 This gives you a good basis for deciding whether you want to work longer, withdraw your pension earlier, or save extra.

 Calculate Your Pension